 One of the great features of this program is that the more you use it, the better it gets, as it learns your voice and also gives you the option of customizing the vocabulary any way you want to properly spell and type out specific words in a specific manner…such as names, titles, etc. I finished entering all the metadata on hundreds of photos in an hour or two.
 Such a task usually would have taken the better part of a day, if not several days.
 You can bet I’ll be using this program for all sorts of typing applications in the future.
 In fact, this entire blog post was written with the program, with almost no errors!
 I can’t recommend this program enough for serious writers/bloggers, photo and media editors, web designers, students, or anyone who has to do a great deal of writing or detailed, time-consuming data entry work.

 There are several different versions of Dragon Speaking Naturally that are available: from the Home Edition to the Premium Edition.
 And, like always it seems, you can find the best prices on Amazon.
-Click on the photos below to find out more and to order your copy today.
+Click on the photos below to find out more and to order your copy today through our Amazon affiliate service.